 Who is IVHQ?

-Dan Radcliffe established IVHQ in 2007 following a personal experience of volunteering abroad in Kenya.
-He felt that the existing providers of volunteer travel were changing fees that were too high, and there was little transparency about what portion of these fees was being spent supporting the local community.
-Dan remains the organization’s Executive Director and he is supported at IVHQ’s head office In New Zealand by a Senior Management Team responsible for all operations.
-They lead the organisation, are instrumental in the development and application of all policies and standards across the organization, and support a team of passionate Program Managers to provide exceptional service and assistance to volunteers from all over the world.
+Dan Radcliffe established IVHQ in 2007 following his own experience volunteering abroad in Kenya.
+He felt that the existing providers of volunteer travel were charging fees that were too high, and there was little transparency about what portion of these fees supported the local community.
+Dan remains IVHQ’s Executive Director and he is supported at our head office in New Zealand by an incredible team that is passionate about volunteering abroad and the power of meaningful travel.
+As an organization, IVHQ is focused on the development of responsible, safe and meaningful volunteer opportunities.
+We deliver this through robust policies and standards across the organization and a support team of passionate Program Managers who provide exceptional service and assistance to volunteers from all over the world.

-If IVHQ is based in New Zealand, how do you offer volunteer programs in Africa, Asia, Europe and Latin America?
+If IVHQ is based in New Zealand, how do you offer volunteer programs in Africa, Asia, Europe, Latin America, the Caribbean and Pacific?

 IVHQ provides safe and affordable volunteer programs by partnering with organizations based in the countries where we offer programs.
 These local organizations are in the best position to see where volunteers are genuinely needed and the local staff are in the best position to provide guidance, safe supervision and support to our volunteers.

-Do volunteers need to be 18 years or over to volunteer with IVHQ?
+How old do volunteers need to be to volunteer with IVHQ?

 How do you select your volunteer accommodation?